WHAT IS THE RSA ALGORITHM?

 Moving 6 to the 2nd row, we have 6/3 = 2 and 0 remainder.

-Now, if we apply this procedure to two prime numbers, we will quickly see they have only one gcd and it's 1.
-So, here is an example I found on the Web (I was NOT going to manually go through several primes until I found a suitable pair, so I looked up a numerical example of RSA).
+Now, if we apply this procedure to two prime numbers, we will quickly see they have only one GCD, and it's 1.
+Here is an example I found on the Web.
+I wasn't going to manually go through several primes until I found a suitable pair, so I looked up a numerical example of relative primes.
+Please forgive me for such laziness.
 They are p=137 and q=131.
-Let's do it, Euclid table
+Let's do it.
+From the Euclid table above, we know they must be relatively prime:

 137/131 = 1.0458.
-Drop the non-integer remainder, and the only GCD they share is 1, so they are good primes to use.
+Drop the non-integer remainder, and the only GCD they share is 1; they are good primes to use.
 Now we are ready to compute the private key and the public key using RSA.

 P=137, Q=131